Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Mr Robert Twain was chosen as the second manager to execute the order more quickly.
 * The request to create the portal was resubmitted to the bot manager by Mr Robert Twain
 * The processing core of the bot is preparing to be delivered to the blockchain manager
+* A part with a small amount is ready to be sent for testing the counting operation.
 #